 MIT has many preferred hotels throughout the Cambridge/Boston area along with other cities out of state and internationally.
-See Supplier Search for details.
 All preferred hotels with MIT negotiated rates can be booked for personal travel by the MIT community.

-MIT has two preferred travel agencies—The Travel Collaborative and OT&T Travel.
+MIT has two preferred travel agencies—The Travel Collaborative and Key Travel.
 The Travel Collaborative is the fulfillment agency for reservations made with Concur.
-OT&T specializes in travel to Asia.
-See Supplier Search for details.

 Yes, some vendors provide e-receipts, but they may not contain sufficient detail so please attach the detailed receipt you receive from the travel agency.